aws-samples/aws-blockchain-node-runners/lib/theta/README.md

 The Edge Node turns your computer into an edge computing node in the Theta EdgeCloud.
 The Edge Node can execute various types of jobs including AI/deep learning model training and inference, as well as video transcoding and relaying.
 By running the edge node, you can contribute unused computational and bandwidth resources and earn token rewards.

 This blueprint is designed to assist in deploying a single node  [Theta Edge Network Edge Node](https://docs.thetatoken.org/docs/setup-theta-edge-node) on AWS.
-It is intended for personal use purposes.
+It is intended for research and develoment use purposes.

 ## Overview of Deployment Architectures

 ### Single Node setup
 ![Single Nodes Deployment](./doc/assets/Architecture-Theta-Edge-Single-Node.drawio.png)

+1. A single RPC Theta Edge Node is deployed within in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and continuously synchronizes with the rest of nodes on Theta Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+The Theta node is accessed by the user internally.
+JSON RPC API is not exposed to the Internet to protect the node from unauthorized access.
+User can get console acess to EC2 Instance using Session Manager to interact with the RPC API from CLI.
-1. The AWS Cloud Development Kit (CDK) is used to deploy a single node.
+2. The AWS Cloud Development Kit (CDK) is used to deploy a single node.
 The CDK application stores assets like scripts and config files in S3 bucket to copy them to the EC2 instance when launching an Edge Node.
-2. A single RPC Theta Edge Node is deployed within in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and continuously synchronizes with the rest of nodes on Theta Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
-3. The Theta node is accessed by the user internally.
-JSON RPC API is not exposed to the Internet to protect the node from unauthorized access.
-User needs to SSH into the EC2 Instance using Session Manager to interact with the RPC API .
+3. The Theta node pulls password from Secrets Manager during startup only.
 4. The Theta node sends various monitoring metrics for both the EC2 Instance and Edge Node to Amazon CloudWatch.